RavalTirth21/AWS-S3-Projects/S3-Bucket-Versioning/README.md

 ---

 ### 📌 3.
 View Version One of the Object
-The object appeared with its initial version ID in the bucket.
+The object opened in the Browser to see its First Version.
 ![Step 3](03-Image-Version-One.png)

 ---

 ### 🔁 4.
 Upload Another Image with the Same Name
-A new file with the same object name was uploaded to create a second version.
+A new image file with the same object name was uploaded to create a second version.
 ![Step 4](04-Add-Another-Image-Same-Name.png)

 ---